txt/fse16/doc/vis.md

 - Exploration: pictures that lead to some conclusion;
 - Silly:  pointless, waste of ink

-## Tufte

-## Conclusive
+## Explorations

-Conclusive
-explanations are an inference procedure that must be tuned to:
+Explorations are an inference procedure that must be tuned to:

 - the goals of the inference
 - the background knowledge of the inference.